-Future proofing EMC and Radio compliance testing for a product is a difficult activity.
+Future-proofing EMC and Radio compliance testing for a product is a difficult activity.
 However, it may not be an impossible task.
-Some markets such as the FCC for the US and RCM for Australia require the product to be compliant and a declaration or certification be produced for the life time of that product.
+Some markets such as the FCC for the US and RCM for Australia require the product to be compliant and a declaration or certification be produced for the lifetime of that product.
 Testing usually occurs just prior to the product being made available or marketed.

-However for CE marking to the new 2014/30/EU EMC directive a single EU Declaration of Conformity (DoC) that is continually updated.
+However for CE marking to the new 2014/30/EU EMC directive a single EU Declaration of Conformity (DoC) is continually updated.
 This means that gap analysis of the superseded EMC standards and the allowable EMC standards as per the Official Journal of the European Union (OJEU).
 In some cases, the product standard may have completely changed.
 Upcoming notable changes would be the introduction of EN 55032 replacing EN 55013, EN 55022 and EN 55103-1.
 Visit our blog page for more information on the changes in 2017 for EMC testing multi-media equipment.

 Future Proofing EMC compliance Testing